breatheco-de/content/src/content/how-to/how-to-call-a-function-in-javascript.md

 ![enter image description here](https://i.imgur.com/rutzmFZ.jpg)

 Each class internally has a constructor to create the attributes of each object and as an additional feature, a class has methods, and methods are nothing more than functions that an object can have.
-Let see the following example:
+Let's see the following example:
 ```js
 function Human(country, language) {
 	this.country = country;